 As a love of reading is developed, so the emphasis changes from hearing pupils read daily at school to children reading daily for homework and teachers hearing pupils read as necessary.
 By Year 6 there is less emphasis on the reading of the text to greater discussion about the content, pupil choices of reading matter and the use of inference and deduction.

-In Mathematics we seek to develop pupils understanding of different methods of calculation as well their abilities to tackle extended tasks and problems and to explain their reasoning.
+In Mathematics, we seek to develop pupils understanding of different methods of calculation as well their abilities to tackle extended collaborative tasks and problems and to explain their reasoning.

 The nature of homework changes and often pupils are given longer tasks requiring more perseverance, application and/or research, and an expected greater amount as a result but also more time in which to do it.